-These web-ready, video streaming, image capture devices are a lot of fun — and what’s more, they can align perfectly with your classroom’s goals.
+Smartphones–connected, video streaming, image capturing devices are a lot of fun.
+And what’s more, they can align perfectly with your classroom’s goals.
 Check out these tips and teaching resources before you take your first steps into the portable version of eLearning.

 Organize Before You Invest

 The first step to mobile learning for many parents and educators is to get schools on board.
 Fortunately, there are plenty of reasons to make the investment.
 Schools can save on the larger cost of class computers, and the portable devices mean that a school can buy twenty iPads to move from room to room rather than investing in a stationary computer lab.
 Organizational devices like Bretford’s PowerSync Cart make it simple for instructional technology managers to safely store and update the devices.

 Another option for schools is the “bring your own device” (BYOD) movement, which allows students to bring their own phones and devices to the classroom.
 Educators should be prepared with Acceptable Use Policy documents for parents, plus a few extra devices in the event students don’t have their own or parents choose to keep it at home.
 Students should also have a safe space to store their devices when not in use for educational purposes.